-- Raising concerns about a pupil's learning difficulties with the Head of Learning Enrichment through a completed Initial Concerns Checklist and working with her to assess and support the pupil. - Liaising with the Head of Learning Enrichment as to the most effective means of differentiating for individual need. - Referring to key points from an educational psychologist's and/or other professionals' reports as detailed on report summaries and implementing those recommendations in the classroom and broader school life where appropriate. - Referring to classroom strategies listed on Individual Support Plans and implementing these in the classroom. - Supporting pupils to achieve the targets listed on their Individual Support Plan.
-Reviewing the pupil's targets termly and supporting the Head of Learning Enrichment in drawing up new targets each term. - Liaising with parents of pupils with SEN/D.
+- Raising concerns about a pupil's learning difficulties with the Head of Learning Enrichment through a completed Initial Concerns Checklist and working with her to assess and support the pupil. - Liaising with the Head of Learning Enrichment as to the most effective means of meeting the needs of individuals. - Referring to key points from an educational psychologist's and/or other professionals' reports as detailed on report summaries and implementing those recommendations in the classroom and broader school life where appropriate. - Referring to classroom strategies listed on Individual Support Plans and implementing these in the classroom. - Supporting pupils to achieve the targets listed on their Individual Support Plan.
+Reviewing the pupil's targets termly and supporting the Head of Learning Enrichment indrawing up new targets each term. - Liaising with parents of pupils with SEND.